 With 70 factories around the world in 30 countries, the panels produced using the EMMEDUE (M2) technology have been used to construct over 1 million buildings all over the world using offsite construction in various ways, from modules through to panels provided for the self-build market.

 “One of its advantages is that it’s an innovative and adaptable construction system that has been proven for over 35 years,” added Chris.
-“And for 15 years I have had the benefit of living in one of the one million homes built using the technology and it continues to balance warmth and cooling while providing me with a solid home that I could not have afforded to construct in any other method.”
+“And for 15 years I have had the benefit of living in my home, which is one of the one million buildings constructed using the technology and it continues to balance warmth and cooling while providing me with a solid home that I could not have afforded to construct in any other method.”

-“GLB has fitted into the space to provide affordable construction materials into the market, and for architects, contractors and specifiers, it provides the perfect solution,” added Chris.
+“GLB has fitted into the space to provide a greater value add, combined with a more affordable way to construct, and for architects, contractors and specifiers, once they understand what it can do, it provides the perfect solution,” added Chris.

 “Our system provides a simple low-carbon option that will provide a project with a high-quality and cost-effective alternative to traditional construction.
 Buildings really don’t have to cost the earth.”